-The past seasons membership cost $200.00 for the whole season.
+The past seasons membership cost $200.00 for the Winter & Spring season.
 This covers the cost of the pool for practice and the coach.
 This DOES NOT include meets (see below).

 What about competition?

 The UO Swim Club swims as a part of US Master’s Swimming and some other collegiate meets.
 All of our meets are travel meets and occur on the weekends with the exception of US Master’s Nationals which runs from Thursday through Sunday on one weekend in Spring term.
 Your participation in meets are not mandatory.
 Since swimming is an individual sport, meet entries must be paid for by the individual swimmers.
 Some travel fees will be covered by the team.

 What’s the best thing about swim team?